Favourite art supplies

 Acrylic paint

-I started with cheap craft paint and got some good results but I use some student grade or professional acrylic paint when I can afford it.
-I always buy the best white paint and gesso I can get at the time.
+I started with cheap craft paint but student grade or professional acrylic paint is best.
+I always buy the best white paint and gesso I can afford.

 Daler Rowney paint is very easy for me get hold of.
 It’s available in different price ranges and I find the quality good enough for selling work.
 The System 3 range is very good.

-I have a few GOLDEN acrylic paints that are gorgeous but I still struggle with “saving them for best” which really makes them a terrible waste of money.
+I have a few GOLDEN acrylic paints that are gorgeous but I still struggle with “saving them for best” which really makes them a horrible waste of money.

 Acrylic inks